 Studies show that for women (not at high risk for breast cancer), who are around menopausal age:

 - Oestrogen only HRT causes little or no change in the risk of breast cancer.

 - HRT that contains oestrogen and progestogen may increase breast cancer risk.
-This risk may be higher if you take HRT for longer but falls again when you stop taking HRT.
+This risk may be higher if you take HRT for longer.

 Not all HRT preparations are the same, and may have different effects on your body and contain different risks.
 Speak to your healthcare professional about the benefits and risks of taking HRT.